 The University of Auckland is offering PhD Scholarship in “Reacting to cold in a changing world – uncovering an alternative vernalisation mechanism in legumes”.
-The scholarship is open to suitably qualified domestic or international students.
+The grant is open to suitably qualified domestic or international students.

 The ultimate aim of this research is to apply it to plant breeding of plant varieties with optimised flowering in a changing climate.

 Wonderful offer to get higher education in New Zealand with $27,900 award for PhD.

 User Review( votes)

 The University of Auckland is the largest university in New Zealand, located in the country’s largest city, Auckland.
 It is the highest-ranked university in the country, being ranked 81st worldwide in the 2016/17 QS World University Rankings.

 If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.